 - Helps Google's algorithms accurately assign indexing properties to the page rather than needing to signal the existence of corresponding desktop/mobile pages.

-- Requires less engineering time to maintain multiple pages for the same content.
+- Requires less engineering time to maintain a single page for the same content.

 - Reduces the possibility of the common mistakes that affect mobile sites.

 - Requires no redirection for users to have a device-optimized view, which reduces load time.
-Also, user agent-based redirection is error-prone and can degrade your site’s user experience (see Pitfalls when detecting user agents" section for details).
+Also, user agent-based redirection is error-prone and can degrade your site's user experience (see Pitfalls when detecting user agents for details).